-When the T-DAR system does not open the secure door after a valid access grant, there may be an incorrect head count in the mantrap.
+When the T-DAR system doe incorrect head count in the ma s not open the secure door after a valid access grant, there may be an antrap.
 The secure door is not opening after a Secure Door, Public Side valid access grant.

-- The mantrap may be empty or there may be more than one person in the mantrap.
-In order for the T-DAR system to unlock the secure door after a public valid access grant, there must be one person in the mantrap. - The public or secure door may be open.
-Close the door(s). - The system may be un-calibrated.
+The mantrap may be empty or there may be more than one person in the mantrap.
+In order for the T-DAR system to unlock the secure door after a public valid access grant, there must be one person in the mantrap.
+The public door may be open.
+Close the public door; the T-DAR will never let both doors open at the same time.
+The system may be un-calibrated.
 Calibrate the T-DAR system.